mmaleck/chondrocyte/README.md

 </p>

 ## Description
-Model of the fundamental electrophysiological characteristics of human articular chondrocytes, focused on K+ transport mechanisms, and their ability to regulate to the resting membrane potential, Em.
+Model of the fundamental electrophysiological characteristics of human articular chondrocytes, focused on K+ selective ion channels and ion pumps, but also including the contributions of Na+, Ca2+, and Mg2+ on the chondrocyte membrane potential (Em).

 ## Installation

 The following python modules are needed to use chondrocyte,

-* Numpy (developed with Version: 1.18.1)
+* NumPy (developed with Version: 1.18.1)
-* Scipy (developed with Version: 1.6.0)
+* SciPy (developed with Version: 1.6.0)
-* matplotlib (developed with Version: 3.4.1)
+* Matplotlib (developed with Version: 3.4.1)

-To use chondrocyte, please clone the repository.
+To use chondrocyte, please clone the repository:

 ```
 git clone https://github.com/mmaleck/chondrocyte.git